ptendolkar/GPUOptimizedNeuralNet/README.md

 This repository contains a C++ library for building artificial neural networks with optional regularizers using the standard backprogogation algorithm.

 # Branch Details
-* Master --> Serial version
+* master --> serial version
 * gpu_version--> GPU version
-* Other branches --> for testing purposes only
+* other branches --> for testing purposes only

 # Building
 Running make in either branch produces the binary on example datasets (either XOR or BREAST_CANCER).